amatov/SegmentationBiomarkerCTC/Coverslip/README.md

-### I wrote a proposal, which was funded by the NIH, and did the initial Matlab script writing to analyze data and demonstrate a proof of principle
+### I wrote a proposal, which was funded by the National Institutes of Health, and did the initial Matlab script writing to analyze data and demonstrate a proof of principle

 #### Matlab code for the analysis of cropped images of coverslip imaged at high resolution was written primarily by Shayan Modiri of the University of Central Florida